A. Introduction to Translation

 - As the ribosome approaches the 3’ end of the mRNA, a stop codon (5’-UGA-3’, 5’-UAG-3’, or 5’-UAA-3’) moves into the A site of the ribosome.

 - The stop codon is recognized by a release factor protein.
-The release factor protein mimics the three-dimensional structures of tRNA molecules.
+The release factor protein mimics the three-dimensional structures of a tRNA molecule.
 In bacteria, the release factor 1 (RF1) protein recognizes the stop codons 5’-UAA-3’ and 5’-UAG-3’.
 The release factor 2 (RF2) protein recognizes 5’-UAA-3’ and 5’-UGA-3’.

 - The release factor protein cleaves the covalent bond between the tRNA and the polypeptide chain in the ribosome P site.
 As a result, the tRNA and the polypeptide chain are released from the ribosome.
 This step requires the release factor protein to cleave GTP.